otrv4/otrv4/otrv4.md

   This is the initial state before an OTR conversation starts.
 For the participant, the only way to enter this state is for the participant to explicitly request it via some UI operation.
 Messages sent in this state are plaintext messages.
-If a TLV type 1 (Disconnected) message is sent in another state, transition to this state.
+If a TLV type 1 (Disconnected) message is sent in any of the other states, transition to this state.
+Note that this transition only happens when TLV type 1 message is sent, not when it is received.

 WAITING_AUTH_R